ros2/rcutils/QUALITY_DECLARATION.md

 `rcutils` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning)

 ### Version Stability [1.ii]
-Currently this package version is 0.7.5, soon to be released as 1.0.0
+Currently this package version is 0.7.5.

 ### Public API Declaration [1.iii]
 All symbols in the installed headers are considered part of the public API.